Logiqx/gps-details/docs/devices/coros/sony/README.md

-Whilst 17 seconds was the most extreme example of repeating speeds during this particular session, repeating speeds appear throughout the track as shown by the chart below.
+Whilst 17 seconds was the most extreme example of repeating speeds during this particular session, repeating speeds appear throughout the session as shown by the chart below.

 ![3.0409.0-repeats](img/3.0409.0-repeats.png)